 As excited as we are about these changes, it’s actually not about us at all – it’s about you!
-Here are a few of the many reasons for you to take a fresh look at the rejuvenated Macleod Hall pre-function:
+Here are a few of the many reasons for you to take a closer look at the rejuvenated Macleod Hall pre-function:

 Uniquely designed by Canadians and Albertans, to celebrate our home.